rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![In the Create virtual machine blade, Basics is selected.
 In the Basics blade, the previously mentioned fields are set.](images/Hands-onlabstep-by-step-AzureStackimages/media/image32.png "Create virtual machine and Basics blades")

-3. Find and select A3 Standard as the virtual machine size and click **Select.**
+3. Find and select A3 Standard as the virtual machine size and click **Select**

     -   ![A3 Standard is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image33.png "A3 Standard virtual mchine size")